Peter Froggatt

 Sir Peter Froggatt FSS FRCPI FFPHM FFOMI FFCMI FRCP (12 June 1928 − 3 May 2020) was a Northern Irish epidemiologist and academic.
 He served as Vice-Chancellor of the Queen's University, Belfast between 1976 and 1986.

+Early life and education

 He was the son of Albert Victor Froggatt and Edith Curran.
 He was educated at Royal Belfast Academical Institution, the Royal School, Armagh and Trinity College, Dublin.